Problems with the quality of repairs arranged by the insurer

 - After investigating the matter:

-- If AFCA finds in your favour the insurer is obligated to carry out the repairs; or,
+- If AFCA finds in your favour, the insurer is obligated to carry out the repairs, or

 - If AFCA finds in favour of the insurer you still have the option of taking the insurer to court – but remember ALWAYS GET LEGAL ADVICE BEFORE GOING TO COURT!

-NEED SOME MORE HELP?
+NEED MORE HELP?

 See Fact sheet: Getting help for a list of additional resources.

-Last updated: October 2018.
+Last updated: July 2019.